OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 Starting with OpenNebula 4.12, **VDCs** are a new kind of OpenNebula resource with its own ID, name, etc. and the term Resource Provider disappears.
 Making VDCs a first-class citizen has several advantages over the previous Group/VDC concept.

-Now that VDCs are a separate entity, they can have one or more groups added to them.
+Now that VDCs are a separate entity, they can have one or more Groups added to them.
 This gives the Cloud Admin greater resource assignment flexibility.
-For example, you may have the group Web Development added to the 'low-performance' VDC, and during a few days this Group can also be added to the 'high-performance' VDC.
-In previous versions, this single operation would require you to write down which resources were added to the group, to undo it later.
+For example, you may have the Group Web Development added to the 'low-performance' VDC, and Big Data to the 'high-performance' VDC.
+After a few days, Web Development can be additionally added to the 'high-performance' VDC.
+In previous versions, this single operation would require you to write down which resources were added to the Group, to undo it later.

 From the resource assignment perspective, the new VDC approach allows to create more advanced scenarios.
 In previous versions, the Group's Resource Providers were whole Clusters.
 This had some limitations, since Clusters define the topology of your physical infrastructure in a fixed way.
 The Admin could not assign arbitrary resources to a Group, he had to choose from those fixed Clusters.

 The new VDCs contain a list of Clusters, just like before, but they can also have individual Hosts, Virtual Networks, and Datastores.
 This means that a VDC can create logical groups of physical resources, that don't have to resemble the real configuration of the physical infrastructure.